 Chinese table tennis rubbers have a hard sponge and tacky topsheet.
 The hard sponge gives the linear feeling and precision in the shots.
 Tacky topsheet helps players add spin and control to the service.
 That’s the reason why Chinese players prefer playing with tacky topsheet.

 Watch this video: How to Choose Best Setup in Table Tennis

 The most famous Chinese rubbers brands are Double Happiness (DHS), Friendship 729, and Globe.

 Table Tennis Shoes

-Table tennis shoes are different than the badminton, or the tennis shoes.
-Choose the wrong shoe can affect your table tennis footwork.
-Between several brands, Joola and Butterfly shoes are my favorite one.
+Table tennis shoes are different than badminton, or tennis shoes.
+Choosing the wrong shoe can affect your table tennis footwork.
+Between several brands, Joola and Butterfly shoes are my favorite ones.

 Ping pong table

 The table is in general provided by the club.
-There are 2 types of table tennis table: indoor, and outdoor table.
-Here is some good table that you can choose:
+There are 2 types of table tennis tables: indoor, and outdoor tables.
+Here is some good table that you can choose from:

 Which one should I buy?